Bluetooth LE–BK3633

 Bluetooth LE–BK3633 Bluetooth LE–BK3633

-3: Select Port.
-Choose the target port and set the baud rate to either 1M or 2M.
+• 3: Select Port.
+Select the serial port and set the baud rate to either 1M or 2M.
+Some serial modules do not support high baud rates.
+If issues occur, try lowering the baud rate.

 Flashing method 2: Tuya flashing tool